Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 The focus of this project is to predict if a reddit post will be above or below of a certain meaningful statistic.
 In essence is a regression problem but for the sake of simplicity it has been reduced to a classification problem.
 What kind of insight can be derived from this approach?

 # First step: Web scrapping
 First things first, I started by exploring the web site(reddit) with my browser (google chrome).
 After a breve exploration, I created functions to extract what will be the features of my dataset.
-A snippet of code one of those function looks like this:
+A snippet of code for one of those function looks like this:
 ```
 def extract_subreddit_from_result(result):
     a=result.find('a',{'class':"subreddit hover may-blank"})